-A banana plant and an edible plantain plant are both members of genus Musa and can be easily grown in your home or garden.
+An edible banana plant (Musa acuminata) and an edible plantain plant (Musa x paradisiaca) are both members of genus Musa and can be easily grown in your home or garden (perennials in USDA zones 10-11).
 However, there are some major differences between the plants.
 Knowing how to tell the difference between the two will help you to better understand the fruits you're growing.

 Both bananas and plantains belong to the same plant family and genus, but differences in the appearance of their flowers and fruits will tell you the type of plant you're dealing with.